kydahl/availability-thermal-mbps/README.md

 ---------------------------
 Knit 'manuscript-figures.Rmd' to obtain the figures in the manuscript.
 For full caption descriptions, see the main text.
 Figures are output to the 'doc' folder.

-The data from the analyses conducted can be obtained by running the scripts in the 'code' folder get-mosquito-traits.R then get-analysis-dfs.R .
+The data from the analyses conducted can be obtained by running the scripts in the 'code' folder get-mosquito-traits.R then get-outputs.R .
 Results are then output to the 'results' folder.